nischalNikit/notemaker/README.md

-# notemaker
+# DoubleOrNothing
-A notemaking mini-project app.
+A React-based betting game for a hackerrank hiring challenge.